isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Communication.md

 ## Q: How report to the host that the plug-in has new parameter titles?

-Due to preset loading or user interaction the plug-in may change its parameters names (title) (but not the number of them or their IDs).
-To inform the host about this change, the plug-in should call from the editController its component handler function [restartComponent](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponentHandler.html#a1f283573728cf0807224c5ebdf3ec3a6) with flag **kParamTitlesChanged**:
+Due to preset loading or user interaction, the plug-in may change its parameters names (title) (but not the number of them or their IDs).
+To inform the host about this change, the plug-in should call function [restartComponent](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponentHandler.html#a1f283573728cf0807224c5ebdf3ec3a6) function from the editController´s component handler with the flag **kParamTitlesChanged**:

 ``` c++
 componentHandler->restartComponent (kParamTitlesChanged);